mhmkhizar/sign-up-form/README.md

 This project is a responsive and accessible sign-up form designed to provide a clean and user-friendly interface for users to create an account.
 It is built using HTML and CSS, with a focus on modern design principles and best practices.

+## Demo

+You can view a live demo of the calculator [here](https://mhmkhizar.github.io/sign-up-form/).

 ## Features

 - **Responsive Design**: The layout adapts seamlessly to different screen sizes, ensuring a great user experience on both desktop and mobile devices.